EthanMarkham/twoops/README.md

 ## Where users can get help with your project:

-I am always looking for better methods, organization and nearly anything.
-I am an entry level developer and appreciate any feedback what-so-ever!
+I am always open to feedback and improvements!

 Create a UI for users to be able set custom settings, chat messages, colors, timers, hoop spawn locations, and ect.
-The backend infrastructure is there and need to code a front end.
+The backend is mostly there.

-Implement a system to mark games not inprogress either via a button on screen or over a timer.
-Often times shots get missed which bugs out the game as it thinks you are still in an active round.
+Implement a system to mark games as not 'iPprogress', either via a button on screen or over a timer

 Create a new ball texture map.

-Ideas for a better shooting mechanic system.
+Ideas for better shooting mechanics.

 Sound effects.

 ## Known Bugs:

 React Three Fibre disables the canvas while not focused.
-If the game is minimized, it will wait til you focus on it to run the shot.
+If the game is minimized, it will wait til you focus back on the window to run the shot.
 Looking for further info on the frame loops [here](https://docs.pmnd.rs/react-three-fiber/API/canvas)

 The basket detection system is buggy and needs to be redone.
-Currently I have to hitbox's (one above and one slighty below the rim), and if the ball hits both of them in the correct sequency I mark it as success.
+Currently I have two hitbox's (one above and one slighty below the rim), and if the ball hits both of them in the correct sequency I mark it as success.

 Ball bounces a little when you first load page.

-When I build the client CopyPlugin overwrites the public folder while the same behavior does not happen when building the server.
+When I build the client, CopyPlugin overwrites the public folder while the same behavior does not happen when building the server.
 To fix I added another rule to copy the servers public folder after on the client build config.

 ## Who maintains and contributes to the project:

-Ethan Markham.
 Reach out to me on discord at t00much#8965